 It has taken this long to come into effect due to various roadblocks and the Covid pandemic.

-What Documents Do You Need to Get a REAL ID?
+Documents You Need to Get a REAL ID

 While the requirements to get a REAL ID can vary depending on your state’s driver’s licensing agency, at a minimum, you must provide documentation showing:

 - Your full legal name

 - Two proofs of address of your principal residence

 Minors do not need any form of ID to fly domestically as long as they are accompanied by an adult who has an acceptable form of ID to fly.